Ellestir/AutoREBA/Documentation/Multimodal_Feedback.md

 a high degree of flexibility in fine-tuning the user experience.
 #### 1- REBA-Bar:
 - **Purpose**: Represents the user's current REBA score, which can range from values 1 to 15.
-- **Invertible Direction**: Within Unity, there's an option to invert the direction of the REBA-Bar.
-This means the bar can fill in the opposite direction, offering the user a different visual representation based on their preference.
 - **Color Indication**: The bar's color varies with the score: The bar's color changes in accordance with the REBA score, providing instant visual feedback:
   - 1: Green (Ideal posture)
   - 2-3: Yellow
   - 4-7: Orange
   - 8-10: Red
   - 11-15: Dark Red (Poor posture)
+  For a detailed breakdown of how each color fills the bar in terms of percentages, refer to Figure 1.
+This figure provides a comprehensive visual guide on the color distribution and settings.
+- **Invertible Direction**: Within Unity, there's an option to invert the direction of the REBA-Bar.
+This means the bar can fill in the opposite direction, offering the user a different visual representation based on their preference.
 #### 2- REBA-Number & REBA-Score Text:
 - **REBA-Text**: Depending on the REBA score, a pertinent message is showcased:
   - 1: "Negligible risk, no action required"